moficodes/python-k8s-demo/README.md

 This is a very simple demo application to demonstrate container technologies and container orchestration.
 Hopefully by the end of this we will all learn some useful basics.

+## Sign Up for a cloud account

+ibm.biz/impactday2

 ## Docker

 Docker is almost synonymous with container technologies and for good reason.
 They were one of the first in the industry to make it easy for developers to create containers.